Activities

 Stay at Lovely Ap

-45m² apartment in the heart of Kato Paphos — walk to everything you just read about.
+45m² apartment in the heart of Kato Paphos.
+Walk to everything you just read about.

 Check Availability

-Caledonia Waterfalls Trail — Mountain Coolness
+Caledonia Waterfalls Trail: Mountain Coolness

-Artemis Trail — The Highest Walk in Cyprus
+Artemis Trail: The Highest Walk in Cyprus

-Distance: 7km loop · Duration: 2.5-3 hours · Difficulty: Easy-Moderate · Drive from apartment: 1 hour 30 minutes
+Distance: 7 km loop · Duration: 2.5 to 3 hours · Difficulty: Easy-Moderate · Drive from apartment: 1 hour 30 minutes

 Best hiking season: March-May and October-November are ideal for hiking near Paphos.
 Wildflowers bloom in spring, and autumn has warm temperatures with low humidity.
 Summer hiking is best reserved for mountain trails above 800m, where temperatures stay manageable.
 Avoid coastal walks between 11:00am-4:00pm in July/August.